reyscode/webG/docs/blog.md

 # webG: Graph Visualization of Web

-Web pages are graphs and they should be treated as graphs.

-- [ ] Motivation
-  - [ ] Purpose

 ## What is a graph?

 A graph is a diagrammatical illustration of a set of data.
 It is a non-linear data structure consisting of nodes and edges.
 The nodes are sometimes also referred to as vertices, and the edges are lines or arcs that connect any two nodes in the graph.
 A simple graph structure is given below: